OctopusDeploy/blog/blog/2020-07/aws-cloudformation-ec2-examples/index.md

 * `InstanceSecurityGroup` now defines a rule allowing a workstation in on port 22 (SSH) instead of port 3389 (RDP).
 * The `BlockDeviceMappings` in the EC2 instance changes the path that it maps to for a Linux host.
-* The `UserData` script is now a Bash script instead of Powershell.
+* The `UserData` script is now a Bash script instead of PowerShell.

 ## Conclusion